surister/blog/content/blog/how-to-make-a-sortable-base64.md

 the [base64._b32hexalphabet]{.h} and [base64._b32alphabet]{.h} variables since they are implemented in Python, not C :Ref{r="5"}.

-We have two options: to use [maketrans]{.h} to translate between characters of different alphabets, which would be a performance nightmare or implement base64 encoding ourselves:
+In Python, we are left with two options: to use [maketrans]{.h} to translate between characters of different alphabets, which would be a performance nightmare or implement base64 encoding ourselves:

 ```python
 def to_base64n(input: bytes,